 3. Wear Pick-Pocket Proof Clothing

-I’m also a big fan of my ROBOCOPP Personal Sound Grenade, which blares as loud as a firetruck when you pull off the pin.
+I’m also a big fan of the Vigilant Personal Alarm, which blares as loud as a firetruck when you pull off the pin.
 I wear mine like a bracelet when walking alone at night or hiking.
-Use promo code “JOURNEY10” for $6 off their online store.

 Of course, the number one way to prepare for problems is to purchase travel insurance.
 When my luggage was lost for a week when backpacking, my travel insurance reimbursed me for the toiletries and clothing I had to buy while waiting for it to be returned.
 It can also ensure you’re covered when big emergencies strike.